abdulkaeum/stock-tracker/README.md

 - Checks the status of stock updates via an artisan command
 - Checks stock availability from multiple retailers for each product
 - Updates stock availability
-- Notify the user if product is available
+- Notify the user if a product is available
+    - using an event / listener and mail notification
 - Records stock history
 - Uses the HTTP client from Laravel 7